-Finding it hard to concentrate?
+Are you finding it hard to concentrate?
 Getting distracted and letting your thoughts wander is far too easy these days.
-With so much going on both on our phones, on the Internet, and in our minds, in general, the toughest part of our days is usually the exhausting effort of staying focused.
+With so much going on on our phones, on the Internet, and in our minds, the most challenging part of our days is usually the exhausting effort of staying focused.

 Image from: Pexels That’s why it takes so long to get things done, you know, and why it feels so impossible to tick everything off that to-do list before we go to bed.

-Luckily, there are a few tried-and-tested methods that certainly will boost your concentration and finally increase that productivity once and for all.
-Here is a handful of the best ways to get off the Internet and back to work again.
+Luckily, a few tried-and-tested methods will undoubtedly boost your concentration and increase that productivity once and for all.
+Here are a handful of the best ways to get off the Internet and back to work.

 #1 Get your energy out

-While it may feel like our mind and body are separate and that our bodies are merely a vessel for carrying our heads around, they’re really quite interconnected.
+While it may feel like our mind and body are separate and that our bodies are merely vessels for carrying our heads around, they’re interconnected.

 Check out forbes.com, by the way, to read more about how exercise improves concentration.

-Having a lot of mental energy is quite different than having a lot of physical energy – and while you’ll easily be able to focus with mental energy, it’s going to be problematic if your body wants to move.
+Having a lot of mental energy is quite different than having a lot of physical energy – and while you’ll easily be able to focus with mental energy, it will be problematic if your body wants to move.

 The best cure for distractions and an unfocused mind is to drain your body of energy before you get to work.
 That way, you can enjoy the feeling of having a happy and rested body so that you can put your good head to work instead.

 #2 Find some study music